 This invention is more under the category of fabrication and manufacturing; however, some of the techniques are borrowed from pop-up books and origami folding.

-Havard researchers Sreetharan et al. have developed a way to mass-produce small robots quickly.
+Harvard researchers Sreetharan et al. have developed a way to mass-produce small robots quickly.
 The Monolithic Bee is a 2.4 mm tall and is made in a one-step-pop-up move requiring less than one second.
 Not really origami - but definitely origami-inspired.
-Read more http://www.wired.com.
+Read more from Havard

 The Origami Snowball under Inspection